castleXM/xm-labs-AWScloudwatch/README.md

 # Step 1: Configure Your IAM Role or User for CloudWatch Logs

 The CloudWatch Logs agent supports IAM roles and users.
 If your instance already has an IAM role associated with it, make sure that you include the IAM policy below.
 If you don't already have an IAM role assigned to your instance, you can use your IAM credentials for the next steps or you can assign an IAM role to that instance.
-For more information, [see Attaching an IAM Role to an Instance]. (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)
+For more information, [see Attaching an IAM Role to an Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role).

 * To configure your IAM role or user for CloudWatch Logs